 Recent investments in technology and infrastructure have attracted a flock of digital nomads to take residence.
 Solo female travel in Medellin has also recently been on the rise.

 Friendly on the wallet and fun for your dancing shoes, Medellin is also seeing new co-working spaces pop up at a furious pace.
 If you prefer privacy, there's also a ton of cozy cafés with excellent Wifi.

 Hikes and treks up the nearby mountains are plentiful and views are spectacular, plus it's a great base to go exploring further afield and discover a paradise beach or two for the weekend.

-Make sure to check out Worldpackers work exchange and volunteer programs in Medellin!
+Check out Worldpackers work exchange programs in Medellin!